Ahouraz/D-D/README.md

 Welcome to the Ballot box location suitability analysis workshop.
-During this workshop we will use the ballot box location and number of registered voters in the city of San Jose to identify the underserved areas.
+During this workshop we will use the ballot box location and number of voting age population in the city of San Jose to identify the underserved areas.
 We will use R thus please make sure:

   You have Rstudio installed on your computer - please download and install Rstudio from here: https://posit.co/download/rstudio-desktop/ version Version 2024.04.0+735 (2024.04.0+735) seems to be reliable.
 Instruction for installing Rstudio:
   How to Install R and RStudio on Windows 11: https://youtu.be/9SzKJH93t5o?si=5E_BMu2Z-sn_tUAZ